 Spechler Vogel also produces a Nelona batiste.
 Their white Nelona is a Swiss textile and has that beautiful sheen.
 The colors are now made in China.
 Spechler Vogel’s white Nelona has a bit more body to it than Bearissima I and Capitol’s Nelona.
 It reminds me a little of satin.

 What is Fairy Fabric?

 Fairy fabric is a very lightweight and sheer Swiss muslin.
 You will notice that is called both fairy batiste and fairy muslin.
 It is the sheerest muslin or batiste available.

 Alternatives to Swiss Batiste

 If your budget doesn’t allow for Swiss batiste, there are few alternatives.
 Many heirloom sewers love Spechler Vogel’s Imperial batiste because it doesn’t wrinkle as much as Swiss batiste, and it’s much more economical.
 Imperial batiste is 65% polyester, 35% cotton.
 Spechler Vogel has a lovely satin batiste as well.
-You can also find very reasonably priced 100% cotton voile, 100% cotton petticoat batiste, and 100% cotton lawn, which make lovely heirloom garments.
+You can also find very reasonably priced 100% cotton voile, 100% cotton petticoat batiste, and 100% cotton lawn, which make lovely heirloom and historical garments.
 If you like the sheer, light and airy look of a Swiss batiste like Bearissima I, your best affordable alternative will be cotton voile.
 If you like a less sheer look, your best alternatives are Imperial batiste, cotton lawn, or satin batiste.